teocala/DUBeat/README.md

 2. `DUBeat` is an only header library, so what you have just downloaded is already the library installation.

-3. Before preparing your simulation, modify the variable `LIFEX_PATH` in the `Makefile.inc` file specifying your local lifex directory.
+3. Modify the variable `LIFEX_PATH` in the `Makefile.inc` file specifying your local lifex directory.

 ### Prepare your simulation
 In the `models` folder we have already provided three different models: